snowch/hsm-guide/book.md

 #### PKCS#1 v1.5 padding

 PKCS#1 v1.5 padding is used to randomise the ciphertext output dirung RSA encryption to avoid some types of attacks.
 The message length to be encrypted using RSA-PKCS#1 scheme must meet the condition ```mLen <= k - 11```, where ```mLen``` is plaintext message length and ```k``` is the public key length.
 The padding must be at least 11 bytes long and contain at least 8 non-zero random bytes.
-The scheme abowe shows the padding structure:
+The scheme below shows the padding structure:

 ![PKCS1_1_5_padding](PKCS1_1_5_padding.png)